Rays vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- Based on this contest's moneyline, the Rays' implied win probability is 73.3%.
+- Based on this game's moneyline, the Rays' implied win probability is 67.7%.

-- The Rays have an 8-4-0 record against the spread this season.
+- The Rays have covered 69.2% of their games this season, going 9-4-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!